unitMeasure/pwncrack-addons/README.md

 CUSTOM_MASK = "?d?d?d?d?d"  # optional but both are required (mask must be in hashcat format) CRACKER_ID = str(uuid.uuid4())  # Generate a unique cracker ID
-USERKEY = "YOUR-USER-KEY"  # Add this variable
+USERKEY = "YOUR-USER-KEY"  # Add this variable DISABLE_HWMON = False  # Set to True to disable hardware monitoring
 ````

 **Note:** Ensure `hashcat.exe` is in the same folder as the Python file on Windows, or Hashcat is usable as a command in that directory for every OS.
+**Another Note: Disabling hardware monitoring may damage the GPU you're using hashcat on, as it essentially overrides any settings set by graphic drivers to prevent damage.**

 ## pwnagotchi plugin pwncrack.py 🤖